beeware/.github/CODE_OF_CONDUCT.md

 ## Reporting an issue <a name="reporting-an-issue"></a>

 Tensions can occur between community members even when they are trying their best to collaborate.
 Not every conflict represents a code of conduct violation, and this Code of Conduct reinforces encouraged behaviors and norms that can help avoid conflicts and minimize harm.
-Reporting even minor issues is important, as they can be helpful in identifying patterns of behavior that may not be concerning in isolation, however, when viewed collectively may be more significant.
+Reporting even minor issues is important, as they can be helpful in identifying patterns of behavior that may not be concerning in isolation, but when viewed collectively may be more significant.

 When an incident does occur, it is important to report it promptly to the BeeWare Code of Conduct Response Team.

 **If you believe you or anyone else is in physical danger, please notify appropriate law enforcement first.**

-To report a possible violation, you email the Team at [conduct@beeware.org](mailto:conduct@beeware.org).
+To report a possible violation, email the Team at [conduct@beeware.org](mailto:conduct@beeware.org).
 If necessary, you can reach out to individual team members.
 On the BeeWare Discord server, you can also direct message anyone on the Response Team, or, if appropriate, mention @moderators in a public channel.
 Team members can be reached by the following usernames on Discord or GitHub, or the provided email addresses:

   * Russell Keith-Magee (@freakboy3742; [russell@beeware.org](mailto:russell@beeware.org))
   * Kattni (@kattni; [kattni@beeware.org](mailto:kattni@beeware.org))